Updated Monday, March 29, 2021

 By Belize Wilheim

 We’d love to see you and your family singing, dancing, and creating together.
-Make sure to tag us on Instagram @Skirball_LA so we can join in on the fun, too!
+Be sure to tag us on Instagram @Skirball_LA so we can join in on the fun!

 Welcome PostcardsShare a message of hope and positivity!
 For this project, we are partnering with our friends at the San Fernando Valley Refugee Children Center.
 The SFVRCC provides basic needs and emotional support to unaccompanied young people who have come to the United States seeking refuge.
 Take some time to reflect on your own family’s history in the United States.
 Is migration part of your family story?
 Then, using materials around your home, create a beautiful postcard to welcome your new California neighbors at SFVRCC.